Fastcode/NUClear/docs/extension.rst

         using task_ptr = std::unique_ptr<threading::ReactionTask>;

-        /// @brief our queue which sorts tasks by priority static std::priority_queue<task_ptr> queue;
+        /// our queue which sorts tasks by priority static std::priority_queue<task_ptr> queue;
-        /// @brief how many tasks are currently running static volatile bool running;
+        /// how many tasks are currently running static volatile bool running;
-        /// @brief a mutex to ensure data consistency static std::mutex mutex;
+        /// a mutex to ensure data consistency static std::mutex mutex;

 Now we define the `reschedule` to interrupt any new tasks if we are currently running.
 Recall that NUClear is